-- During school hours: Call number above and ask for emergency appointment or call 911. - After hours: 209-946-2315, extension 2, option 4 this will transfer you to a psychologist for immediate consultation or call 911.
+- During school hours: Call number above and ask for emergency appointment or call 911. - After hours: 209-946-2315, extension 3,- this will transfer you to a therapist for immediate consultation or call 911.

 Additional information regarding other student services, such as research consultations and the writing center, can be found on the University's website University Student Academic Support Services Hub.